sulu/SuluFormBundle/Resources/doc/index.md

 # Sulu Form Bundle

 Simple handling from Symfony Forms in [Sulu.io](http://sulu.io).
-You can use this Bundle to create and handle static *(integrated in a Sulu page or loaded via AJAX)* or dynamic forms.
+You can use this Bundle to create and handle dynamic forms.

 ## Features